IDAES/idaes-pse/docs/property_models/water.rst

 A wrapper for the external functions is provided for compatibility with the IDAES framework.
 Most properties are available as Pyomo Expressions from the wrapper.
 Only the state variables are model variables.
-Benefit of using mostly expressions in the property package are: no initialization is required specifically for the property package, the model has fewer equations, and all properties can be easily calculated after the model is solved from the
+Benefits of using mostly expressions in the property package are: no initialization is required specifically for the property package, the model has fewer equations, and all properties can be easily calculated after the model is solved from the